Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 Are there any hot topics or trends emerging in arbitration in your jurisdiction?

-There is also a positive trend of an increasing number of disputes resolved by arbitration and a consistent pro-arbitration policy from the state courts.
+However, there is a positive trend of an increasing number of disputes resolved by arbitration and a consistent pro-arbitration policy followed by the state courts.